Biology Courses

 Course Detail:

-This course will provide students an overview of the field of veterinary medicine.
+This course will provide students with an overview of the field of veterinary medicine.
 They will participate in a survey of topics typical in veterinary programs such as anatomy, parasitology, animal health, animal handling, etc. and explore the various career opportunities in veterinary science.
 Students will have a chance to tour a vet facility and talk to veterinary guest speakers.
 Laboratory sessions will work to build hands-on skills that are relevant in small animal clinics.
-Prerequisites: Honors Biology or equivalent.
+Prerequisites: BL101 and BL102 or equivalent.

 |